Scope Samples #2

 First, the effects … they astonished … still do.
 It was hard then to process what Kubrick and crew had achieved.
 This wasn’t simulation of space, this was space, more documentary it seemed than science-fiction.
 We’d not been to the moon yet, but here it seemed we had.
 Knowing I’d not “get” 2001 going in made high hill of the watch, plus road companions saying how one needed to read Arthur C. Clarke’s book to properly understand what was happening.
 This I heard further at school among science and sci-fi geeks, same type who saw more to Star Trek that I’d ever divine.
 It’s been necessary since 1968 to rehab off half-century mild if persistent resentment toward 2001, as in me unequal to concepts smarter boys readily grasped.
 If this was the future of sci-fi, then give me gothic as in vampires clawing out of graves and leave far-off galaxies to those disposed such ways.
 2001 seemed a boy ritual (never knew a girl who saw it, let alone cared for it), a means of asserting smarts over other boys by figuring out Rubic cube Kubrick shaped.
 I for first time felt sort of left out of movie conversation.
 The drive home saw Robby and Roland trading insights beyond back-seat-sat-me, a position both literal and figurative.
 Ann had a volunteer hospital job a few years back and told me Roland was working there (as brain surgeon?).
 “Ask if he remembers us going to Winston to see 2001 back in 1968.”
 She did, and he did, or at least said he did.
 Might I someday encounter Roland at Smokehouse Barbecue (where everybody shows up at least weekly) and tell him how 2001 no longer confuses and mystifies me?
 Hope so.

 It actually does still confuse and mystify me, if less so than at age fourteen.
 Who can claim true comprehension of eternal paradox that is 2001?
 Eternity of extras that is 4K of the feature taught me that Kubrick wanted to delve further into mystery he had developed, but money and time ran out, so he essentially had to release what was done.
 So simple after all as that?
 Sounds like something that might happen to Wild, Wild Planet, or The Green Slime.
 2001 had flavor of a foreign film, which meant down go grosses to ultimate loss clocked by Metro.
 Critics panned it to start but then came groundswell of youth to groove upon “Ultimate Trip” that was 2001.
 Moderns have speculated on kids “smoking grass” at screenings, which maybe they did at subsequent grinds, but you’ll not convince me conduct like that went on at roadshows, not with hard ticket patronage and parents with offspring making a night or special day of attending.
-Lighting up amidst such order would to my mind be unlikely (unless one came in high).
+Lighting up amidst such order would to my mind be unlikely (unless you showed up high).
 Same with myth of Fantasia as drug-fueled seventies reissue, maybe at a few late shows to hippie trade (like Greensboro’s Janus Theatre), but Fantasia was still Disney, and designated family fare.
-So too was 2001 for that matter, a site where too many grown-ups and monitor/tattletales could too readily narc cannabis consumers.
+So too was 2001 for that matter, a site where too many grown-ups and monitor/tattletales might easily narc cannabis consumers.

 ![]() |